 This will include several original characters and species, but I'll also link some of these and some original observations to existing aspects of the BIONICLE storyline.

 500 AS (After Shattering).

-Toa Daikii dove behind a rock, dodging the blast of a Remnant Elite's elemental flare.
+Toa Daikii dove behind a rock, dodging the blast of a Remnant Sahnlei's elemental flare.
 "Nice place," he muttered, picking himself up off the ground.
 He readied his gravity axe and charged around the corner.

 Daikii sighed, sparing a breather, and looked around.

 "Hey, Daikii!" yelled a female voice.
 "Get over here and give me a hand!"